-Our team supports a connection to the schooling program and provides the child the normalcy of school and learning.
+The patient academic services team supports a connection to the schooling program and provides the child the normalcy of school and learning.

 Annette Pagliaro was born and raised in Maine.
-She attended Eckerd College where she received a Bachelor of Arts in Political Science.
-In 2007, she earned a Master’s in Education/ESOL at USF.
-She taught fourth grade for six years and shared her love of learning with many students and was awarded the opportunity to attend the Columbia College Reading and Writing Academy in New York City.
-She spent the past four years teaching Reading and Writing to 3rd, 4th and 5th graders who continued to help her grow her enthusiasm for teaching and learning.
-She is currently the Hospital School Teacher for the Outpatient Care Center.
+She attended Eckerd College where she received a Bachelor of Arts in political science.
+In 2007, she earned a Master’s in Education/ESOL at the University of South Florida.
+She taught 4th grade for six years and shared her love of learning with many students, and was awarded the opportunity to attend the Columbia College Reading and Writing Academy in New York City.
+She spent the past four years teaching reading and writing to 3rd, 4th and 5th graders who continued to help her grow her enthusiasm for teaching and learning.
+She is currently the hospital school teacher for the Johns Hopkins All Children's Outpatient Care Center.
 On her days off, she is often spending time with her husband and her dog at home or the beach.
 She also loves to spend time reading and going to yoga class.

 Kendall Williams was born and raised in St. Petersburg, Florida.
 She graduated with a Master of Education degree, specializing in elementary education, from the University of Florida (go Gators!).
 After graduating, she moved back to St. Petersburg where she has taught in Pinellas County Schools for more than five years.
 Kendall is currently a hospital school teacher on the General Pediatric floor with her main focus on the Cystic Fibrosis unit.
 She loves being able to bring smiles to her patients’ faces and sharing her love of learning with them.